July 4th Pet Safety

-- Check with the Bonnie Hays Animal Shelter by calling us or coming into the shelter as soon as possible to make a lost pet report.
-We can then compare your pet's details to reports of found pets and help match you up with a finder as quickly as possible, and sometimes without the pet even needing to come to the shelter.
-You can also look online to see which animals are currently in our shelter.
-Within an hour
+- Make a lost pet report online or by calling 503-846-7039.
+Shelter staff can then compare your pet's details to reports of found pets and help match you up with a finder as quickly as possible, and sometimes without the pet even needing to come to the shelter.

 - Don't limit your search to your own county.
 Dogs and cats can end up miles away from where they went missing, and they certainly don't pay attention to county lines.
 Contact information for neighboring or nearby counties is listed on our area shelters resource page.